CarlosFaccelli26/MilesToneProject-The-Lock-Door/README.md

     - As the main manger of The lock door..
        - I need an eye catching website to impress the future clients.
 As much interesting the website is, more people will be joining our games.

        - I want a simple and unique website where the client will be able to have all the information together without issues.
-The option to Get in touch with the service will be completely necesary because of the interest we have to give a personal service to the customers.
+The option to get in touch with the service will be completely necesary because of the interest we have to give a personal service to the customers.

        - I want to show to the future clients some reviews to let them know how our services are.
-I want to be able to have a feedback with the players to see how merry they are with the services or which detail we can imrpove for our future clients.
+I want to be able to have a feedback with the players to see how merry they are with the services or which detail we can improve for our future clients.
 Therefore I want to give them the posisbility to check our social media.

        - I want to provide the information of where our escape rooms are based.